Here Are 3 of the Top Reasons to Take Liquid Vitamin C

 Recommended Daily C

-Recently, the recommended Daily Value for intake of vitamin C was raised to 90 mg per day.
-Unless you have a well-balanced diet rich in vitamin C-rich vegetables and citrus fruits, you may be at risk of not obtaining sufficient vitamin C.
+Recently the recommended Daily Value for intake of vitamin C was raised to 90 mg per day,⁴ and sugary drinks or foods are unlikely to provide that much functional vitamin C. Unless you have a well-balanced diet rich in citrus fruits you may be at risk of not obtaining sufficient vitamin C.

 So, how can you ensure that you’re getting enough of this essential nutrient?